Langulus/Anyness/README.md

    - you can set `LANGULUS_ALIGNMENT` to a power-of-two number - it will affect available SIMD optimizations, as well as minimal allocation sizes
 5. Build using your favourite C++20 compliant compiler version

+## Motivation
+**Anyness** started out as an educational project.
+Few years later, as [Langulus](https://github.com/Langulus/Langulus) strayed away from standard containers, it becamse a simple drop-in replacement for `std::any`.
+With the years, it evolved to its own thing, with memory manager, RTTI, new semantics, and style.
+[Langulus](https://github.com/Langulus/Langulus) required a fast and flexible way to share data between independent modules, utilizing runtime polymorphism, and type-erasure to minimize interdependences.

 ## Container catalogue
 You can check examples and feature details by following the links (WIP)